Shariqijlal007/Python-simple-programs-1/README.md

 3.8%
 [Hint: Assuming also that you have assigned numbers to the account types starting with personal financial and ending with gold business].
 Also give reason of why using switch statement is more appropriate in this problem.
 6. Display the table of a number entered by the user.
 The range will also be given by the user.
+7. Read the starting value and the ending value.
+Display the product of the numbers in range.